biodiversitydata-se/SOS/Docs/Exports.md

 ﻿# Exports
 The supported file formats in exports are: CSV, GeoJSON, Excel and Darwin Core Archive (DwC-A).
+The observations will use a [flat observation structure](FlatObservation.md) in the formats CSV, GeoJSON and Excel (_In GeoJSON, the structure can be hierachical if the parameter flat=false_).

 ## Endpoints
 | Resource URL | Name | Method | Description |